ynput/OpenPype/website/docs/artist_ftrack.md

 - Check **Ftrack URL** value in *Ftrack login* window
 - Inform your administrator if URL is incorrect and launch tray again when administrator fix it

-**3. possibility - Ftrack Web app can't be reached the way Pype use it**
+**3. possibility - Ftrack Web app can't be reached the way OpenPype use it**
 - Enter your **Username** and [API key](#where-to-find-api-key) in *Ftrack login* window and press **Login** button

 ### Ftrack action menu is empty
-**1. possibility - Pype tray is not running**
+**1. possibility - OpenPype is not running**
-- launch Pype tray
+- launch OpenPype

 **2. possibility - You didn't go through Login to Ftrack guide**
 - please go through [Login to Ftrack](#login-to-ftrack-module-in-pype-tray-best-case-scenario) guide